OryxProject/oryx/src/site/markdown/docs/how-to-release.md

 # Updating the Site

-1. Using the repo above, checkout the release tag: `git checkout -f tags/...`
+1. Using the repo above, checkout the release tag if not already: `git checkout -f tags/...`
-1. `mvn clean site:site site:stage`
+1. `mvn site:site site:stage`
 1. In another location, checkout the site branch into a new directory `oryx-gh-pages`:
 `git clone -b gh-pages https://github.com/OryxProject/oryx.git oryx-gh-pages` You may need to set `user.name` and `user.email` as above if it's a fresh clone.